CodeArctangent/Arctan-Paper/README.md

-# Canvas-Pixel-Manipulation-API
+# Arctan Paper

-A raw pixel manipulation API for the modern Canvas
+A really basic canvas manipulation / extension API for my own projects, if I clean it up and add more functions, I might make it more "usable" for the general public